MetaMask/metamask-docs/snaps/learn/resources.md

   testing MetaMask Snaps, including a Jest environment, and a set of Jest matchers.
   See [how to test a Snap](../how-to/test-a-snap.md) using `snaps-jest`.
 - [Snaps Simulator](https://metamask.github.io/snaps/snaps-simulator/latest) - A tool for simulating
   Snaps in the browser, streamlining the development process.
-It does not support all Snaps features but can be useful for testing certain features.
+It doesn't support all Snaps features but can be useful for testing certain features.
 - [MetaMask Testing Tools](https://hugomrdias.github.io/metamask/) - A collection of tools for testing MetaMask, MetaMask Flask, and MetaMask Snaps with [Playwright](https://playwright.dev/),